telefonicaid/fiware-glancesync/doc/users_manual.rst

 First, you need the credentials to authenticate with the keystone server.
 You can put this credentials in a configuration file or set the following standard OpenStack environment variables: ``OS_USERNAME``, ``OS_PASSWORD``, ``OS_AUTH_URL``, ``OS_TENANT_NAME``, ``OS_REGION_NAME``.
 The value of ``OS_REGION_NAME`` will be the master region (in FIWARE Lab this region is Spain).

 If you prefer a configuration file, edit the file ``/etc/glancesync.conf`` (a different path may be used, if variable ``GLANCESYNC_CONF`` is defined).
-In section [main] the parameter 'master region' must be set with the region from which the images are synchronised.
+In section ``[main]`` the parameter ``master region`` must be set with the region from which the images are synchronised.
 In section [master] the parameter 'credential' must include the following in this order: user, password, keystone_url, tenant.
 A difference in the configuration file, is that password must be encoded with base64.

 After this, if you simply need to synchronise all the regions with the master region, run ``glancesync/sync.py``.